gsn9/autocnet/README.md

 2. Get the Postgresql with Postgis container and run it `docker run --name testdb -e POSTGRES_PASSOWRD='NotTheDefault' -e POSTGRES_USER='postgres' -p 5432:5432 -d mdillon/postgis`
 3. Run the test suite: `pytest autocnet`

+## How to skip long running tests

+The integration tests, inside the tests direcectory at the root of the project, can be long running.
+We have marked those as such and one can skip these long running integration tests by add `-m "not long"` to their pytest command.

 ## Simple Network Examples: